lsst-tstn/tstn-023/index.rst

 Quality of Service configuration
 --------------------------------

-The Quality of Service (QoS) are topic specify configurations that control many aspects of how information is handled by DDS, including how reliable messages are exchanged and if a topic has historical data (for later joiners).
+Quality of Service (QoS) is a topic-specific configuration that controls many aspects of how information is handled by DDS, including how reliably messages are exchanged and if a topic has historical data (for late joiners).
-Our architecture apply QoS configuration based on the message type, e.g., commands, events, telemetry and acknowledgements.
+Our architecture specifies QoS configuration based on the message type, e.g., commands, events, telemetry and command acknowledgements.

 Up to SAL v4 and SalObj v5 the QoS was partially stored in a `QoS file <https://raw.githubusercontent.com/lsst-ts/ts_idl/v1.4.0/qos/DDS_DefaultQoS_All.xml>`__ and partially hard coded into the software code base.
-This created some issues, specially when changes needed to be done on the QoS, which required full rebuild of the system.
+This created issues, specially when changes to QoS were needed, which required full rebuild of the system.
-As of SAL v5 and SalObj v6 this settings will be fully loaded from a QoS file stored in the `ts_idl repository <https://github.com/lsst-ts/ts_idl>`__.
+As of SAL v5 and SalObj v6 QoS is fully specified by a file stored in the `ts_idl repository <https://github.com/lsst-ts/ts_idl>`__.
+This new QoS file has named profiles for each topic category: commands, events, telemetry, command acknowledgement.

 As part of this exercise we adopted a couple changes in the previous QoS settings.
 The most important change to be noted is that now Telemetry topics have durability set to ``VOLATILE``, which means the system will no longer store historical data.
 Since telemetry is continuously published at a set frequency by CSCs, storing historical data gives little to no benefit while imposes an additional load on the DDS systems.

-From now on, events are the only set of topics that are configured with ``TRANSIENT`` durability, which allows them to retain historical information.
+From now on, events are the only kind of topics that offer historical data.
+They are configured with ``TRANSIENT`` durability, which retains historical data as long as the application that published the data is still running (and have not explicitly disposed the data).

+It is also worth noting that ``TRANSIENT`` durability causes the historical data to be stored in memory by all running durability services.
+Ultimately, that means all daemons and applications running in single process mode that are configured with a durability service (the default configuration) end up storing copies of event topics.
+An alternative possibility would be to use ``TRANSIENT_LOCAL`` durability which would cause the historical data to be stored only by the durability service of the application that published the data.
+Although this configuration seemed like a better alternative to reduce the load on the daemons, our tests showed that it resulted in less reliable communication, with overall longer historical read times and occasional HRTO_.

 .. _Nublado:

 Nublado
 -------

-After the initial test it seemed like the Jupyter notebooks from the nublado platform would also have to transition to using the DDS daemon, and therefore, the licensed version of OpenSplice.
+After the initial test it seemed like the Jupyter notebooks from the nublado platform would also have to transition to using the DDS shared memory mode, and therefore, the licensed version of OpenSplice.
-During the tests of the features introduced above it was possible to demonstrate that the single process mode is now capable of joining a domain and communicate with the CSCs in the system.
+During the tests of the features introduced above it was possible to demonstrate that the single process mode is now capable of joining a domain and communicating with the CSCs in the system.
 In particular, the feature that seems to allow the use of single process mode is the introduction of the :ref:`DDS data partitioning <Implementing-a-new-DDS-data-partitioning-schema>`.

 This considerably simplify handling the nublado configuration as the containers can continue to be hosted in public repositories, there is no need to configure them to use shared memory and to worry about users notebooks crashing and corrupting the daemons they are attached to, potentially affecting other systems.